svenkeidel/sturdy/ARTIFACT.md

   The evaluation in the paper consists two case studies, a tree-shape analysis for Stratego and a _k_-CFA analysis for PCF.
-Each case study consists of the Haskell code of the concrete and abstract interpreter, as well as the corresponding soundness proof (submitted in supplementary material).
-Since paper proofs are not part of artifact evaluation, the artifact for this section only consists of the code for the analyses.
+Each case study consists of the Haskell code of the concrete and abstract interpreter, as well as the corresponding soundness proof.

   The code of each case study consists of a shared interpreter that is parameterized by an arrow-based interface and the concrete and